Agterra/homelab-ansible/Readme.md

 This project aims to facilitate the deployment and maintenance of applications on an home server or others.

+# Pre-requisite
+- You already have a zfs pool on the server

 # Installation
 - Run `make init`, it will create a `.passwords` folder at the root of your project, as well as initializing the githooks
 - Inside the inventory folder, copy the `example` and adapt it to your convenience